-∀ersoView

-ROLL-OUT STRATEGY

-VersoView has collected rich data on readership habits and will specifically first target certain countries that offer the highest possible traction, and are proven to act as a benchmark for further roll-outs.

-Australia has long been viewed as a barometer for consumer behavior, with consumer-based services such as Tesla (Powerwall), Sendle (delivery), Instagram (hiding likes), and McDonald's (McCafé) using the country as a test-bed before rolling out in other territories.
+ROLL-OUT STRATEGY VersoView has collected rich data on readership habits and will specifically first target certain countries that offer the highest possible traction, and are proven to act as a benchmark for further roll-outs.
+Australia has long been viewed as a barometer for consumer behaviour, with consumer-based services such as Tesla (Powerwall), Sendle (delivery), Instagram (hiding likes), and McDonald's (McCafé) using the country as a test-bed before rolling out in other territories.
 Note Sendle's email to announce the launch of their US service: "Today we're taking a new, incredibly exciting step on our Sendle journey.
 We are launching our carbon neutral delivery service in the United States!
 Small businesses all over the US can now compete with the big guys, by using a shipping service that is cheaper, simpler, and greener.
 And it's all thanks to you, our Australian customers."

 Erika Fry for Forbes writes, "When McDonald's (MCD) and KFC (YUM) wanted to try out new hipster-friendly quinoa-selling restaurant concepts, they first tested the ideas in Australia.
 They're not the first.
 Citigroup is using the country as a proving ground for digital banking tools, AOL (VZN) for ad products, and Coke (KO) for packaging.
 "It's also a top country for new gaming Apps, says German firm Priori Data, with 350 daily launches.
 Of those, 58 make it onto the charts every day, far more than any other country."
-72 versoview.com versoview.com

-\$VVT
+(Fortune.com 26/10/2015 \$VVT TOKENOMICS.

-VersoView employs a comprehensive, cuttingedge set of deflationary mechanisms, tied directly to corporate revenues, to offset token emissions generated by the VersoRewards Staking program, as well as refunding and perpetuating the Staking Rewards Pool.

-VERSOVIEW TOKEN

-Token Ticker: \$VVT

-Circulating Supply: ~50,000,000

-Total Supply: 200,000,000

-Token Type: ERC-20

-Token Blockchain: Ethereum

-TOKENOMICS

-Initial launch

-Since the VersoView Token Generation Event (TGE) on December 2, 2020, the team has maintained a commitment to freeze supply at 40,000,000 for the first six months to allow a stable and healthy market to form without added dilution.
+VERSOVIEW TOKEN Token Ticker: Circulating Supply: ~50,000,000 Total Supply: Token Type: Token Blockchain: Ethereum \$VVT 200,000,000 ERC-20 Initial launch Since the VersoView Token Generation Event (TGE) on December 2, 2020, the team has maintained a commitment to freeze supply at 40,000,000 for the first six months to allow a stable and healthy market to form without added dilution.
+Additionally, as there were no incentivized lockups via private or pre-sale of the VersoView Token, there were no pre-sold token unlocks of any kind that affected supply.

-Additionally, as there were no incentivized lockups via private or pre-sale of the VersoView Token, there are no pre-sold token unlocks of any kind that affect supply.
-When we launched in December of 2020 we did so with very little funding, and no private or public sale rounds.
-With an effective market cap of just \$200,000 our emissions projections for funding needs suggested that our original supply of 2,000,000,000 might be necessary over the lifespan of the company.
+VersoView employs a comprehensive, cutting edge set of deflationary mechanisms, tied directly to platform growth and user adoption, to offset token emissions generated by the VersoRewards Staking program, as well as refunding and perpetuating the Ecosystem Rewards Pool.
+TOKENOMICS When we launched in December of 2020 we did so with very little funding, and no private or public sale rounds.
+With an effective market cap of just 200,000 our emissions projections for funding needs suggested that our original supply of 2,000,000,000 might be necessary over the lifespan of the company.
 In April 2021, following comprehensive business modeling and emissions analysis, we decided we no longer had need for the total token supply, so permanently reduced surplus supply.
 The total circulation was reduced by 90% to 200,000,000 with 1.8bn \$VVT sent to a 0x000 permanent lock address.
-White Paper - Tokenomics White Paper - Tokenomics